Hack-the-Bay/hack-the-bay/README.md

 -	County / Municipality: Using administrative boundaries makes sense when comparing environmental data to social and demographic data (ex., for Challenge 4).

 ## Code
+This repo contains notebooks with the code used to join the raw exported datasets from CMC and CBP, as well as add HUC12 and FIPS codes.

 ## Questions?
 If you have any questions about the data or information in this repo, contact Kate Dowdy (dowdy_katherine@bah.com).
 More resources for the Hack the Bay hackathon can be found [here](https://hack-the-bay.devpost.com/details/resources).